s-pearce/iridium_disconnect_analysis/README.md

 model tails, G2 gliders with Radome model tails, and G3 gliders (that also feature the same Radome model tail).

+There are subfunctions in `iridium_disconnect_analysis.py` that primarily are helper functions, but are also created to be used independently if desired, such as analyzing a single log file.

+The `log_disconnect_times.py` module is not used in the analysis, but are included as possible additional functions of interest and are 2 primary methods of determining the time an Iridium call was disconnected.

 If you end up using this code to see the difference between G2 gliders and G3 gliders, please let me know the general results, I would be interested to hear them.